CS-3450-Group-13/frappy/docs/requirement_definition.md

 Functions available to Managers Include:

 1. View and Manage Other Accounts
-   * Available Via an Management Tab
+   * Available Via an Accounts Tab
    * Can Mark Accounts as Different Roles (Except for Manager)
-   * Can Change Account Balances
+   * Could Change Account Balances

    ![Manager Edits Account Info](images/useCase8.png)
    > **Participating Actors:** Customer, Barista/Cashier (referred to as Employee)